 The roof pitch angle also affects how efficient your solar panels will be.
 The best pitch angle in the southern hemisphere is around 30 degrees.

-Even with the best roof material and solar panels, shading of any form can really dip the output of your panels.
-You, therefore, need to get rid of any tree branches or obstacles that could be minimizing sunlight penetration to your panels.
+Even with the best roof material and solar panels, shading of any form can dip your panels’ output.
+Therefore, you need to get rid of any tree branches or obstacles that could minimize sunlight penetration to your panels.

 If you can’t move the obstacles, e.g., a building, find a creative way to maximize your panels’ output.
 Contact your solar installer to find out what your options are.

 Will solar panels affect my roof warranty?

 It depends on your installation.
 For solar panels installed without drilling, your roof warranty remains valid in most cases.
 However, you’ll need to consult your roofer if the installation requires drilling holes in your roof.

 In most cases, drilling holes voids the roof warranty from the manufacturer.
 The best way to resolve this is by involving both your roofer and solar installer.

 The roofer can remove and later replace the roofing, while the installer re-installs the panels.
 This way, the roofer can still guarantee you that your warranty is valid.